What's new in AKS on Azure Local, version 23H2

 Key personas

-Kubernetes operator: Kubernetes operators can create and manage Kubernetes clusters on Azure Stack HCI so they can run applications without coordinating with infrastructure administrators.
+Kubernetes operator: Kubernetes operators can create and manage Kubernetes clusters on Azure Local so they can run applications without coordinating with infrastructure administrators.
 The operator is given access to the Azure subscription, Azure custom location, and virtual network by the infrastructure administrator.
 No access to the underlying on-premises infrastructure is necessary.
 Once the operator has the required access, they can create Kubernetes clusters according to application needs: Windows/Linux node pools, Kubernetes versions, etc.

 Features and improvements